Readify/madskillz/README.md

 #### I am investing back into Readify.
 - I am actively involved in the retrospective process and am comfortable challenging and coaching my team.
-- I am actively involved in the recruitment process, I get to help choose who I work with!
+- I am actively involved in the recruitment process.
+I get to help choose who I work with!
 - I leave my clients with a clear sense of why they have invested in Readify.
 - I proactively call out opportunities for Readify with my clients.
-- I am mentoring another developer deliberately helping them to round out their skill set.
+- I am mentoring another developer, deliberately helping them to round out their skill set.
 - I am collaborating with another Senior Consultant so we can learn from each other's experiences.
 - I am known as someone who looks for opportunities to invest into the Readify teams in my state.

 ## Lead Consultant
-> I am trusted to autonomously lead people through high risk engagements with a proven record of delivering projects from inception to their successful completion.
+> I am trusted to autonomously lead people through high-risk engagements with a proven record of delivering projects from inception to their successful completion.

 #### I am becoming a respected and trusted leader of people.
 - I generally inspire people, especially those on mine and my client's teams.
 - My influence is starting to reach beyond my team, extending to other teams both inside and outside of Readify.
 - People want to go on the journey with me because they know they'll be richer for the experience.
-- I am developing strong presentation skills learning to effectively tailor my content and conversation to many audiences.
+- I am developing strong presentation skills, learning to effectively tailor my content and conversation to many audiences.
 - I am developing the skill of effective pursuasion and building a track record of taking people on the journey with me.

 #### I am the protagonist of the journey.
-- I am a servant leader prioritising the needs of my team members above my own.
+- I am a servant-leader prioritising the needs of my team members above my own.
-- I am an outspoken advocate of my team, they can trust me to be the first line of defense.
+- I am an outspoken advocate of my team.
+They can trust me to be the first line of defense.
-- I know the buck stops with me, at the end of the day I am responsible for my team and the relationship with our client.
+- I know the buck stops with me.
+At the end of the day I am responsible for my team and the relationship with our client.

 #### I am maturing as a driver for additional business opportunities.
 - I am looking for new opportunities with my current client.
-- I am keeping in touch with previous clients actively looking for new opportunities.
+- I am keeping in touch with previous clients, actively looking for new opportunities.

 #### I am significantly investing back into Readify.
 - I am taking ownership of our retrospective process in our state.
 - I am becoming a trusted voice to the Readify Executive and my opinions and ideas seem to carry some weight.
 - I am helping steer the public and private conversations within Readify towards positive and productive outcomes.
-- I represent the interest of the teams in my State to rest of Readify.
+- I represent the interest of the teams in my state to rest of Readify.
 - I am involved in some kind of initiative at the national level in Readify.